The Great Hunger: Ireland 1845–1849

-The Great Hunger is a 1962 book about the Great Famine in Ireland in 1845–1849 by British historian Cecil Woodham-Smith.
+The Great Hunger is a 1962 book about the 1845–1849 Great Famine in Ireland by the British historian Cecil Woodham-Smith.
 It was published by Harper and Row and Penguin Books.

-The British broadcaster and journalist Robert Kee described it as, "A masterpiece of the historian's art."
-Historian Denis Brogan said that it was "A moving and terrible book.
+The British broadcaster and journalist Robert Kee described it, "A masterpiece of the historian's art".
+The British historian Denis Brogan said that it was "A moving and terrible book.
 It combines great literary power with great learning.
-It explains much in modern Ireland – and in modern America."
+It explains much in modern Ireland – and in modern America".